tmcw/gedcom/GEDCOM_BIAS.md

 it just some thing that anyone can use in any way.

 This debate isn't useful for GEDCOM.
 It's so transparently biased that there's no argument.
 It allows exactly two (2) gender values.
+It defines families as strictly between a "male" and "female" partner.
 It supports the full range of LDS sacraments, many Christian and Jewish rituals, and no religious events for any other religious practice.
 Though it is switching to Unicode, it previously adopted ANSEL, a character set that had no mechanism for representing